Today is the day!

-Today I will have the opportunity to observe a best-practice, established lunch program with Kindergarten and 3rd, and then we will move over to a pilot lunch program with preschool kids.
+The day includes observation of a best-practice, established lunch program with Kindergarten and 3rd as well as a pilot lunch program with preschool kids.

 Then we move into the classrooms to incorporate a book ready and art activity into an already healthy day!
 We will be reading Give It a Go, Eat a Rainbow.
 I hoped to have a copy of the sequel in my hands for the day, but the publishing cycle just couldn't keep up with my busy plans! 🙂